Phhofm/models/README.md

 # Models

 A repo for me to publish trained models.
 After having made my [interactive visual comparison site of upscaling models](https://phhofm.github.io/upscale/) I started training image models myself.
 Released models have been trained for a minimum of 24 hours.
 Each folder should contain its own *README.md* file with infos to the model.
+Most of these models can be run as a demo in this corresponding [gradio space](https://huggingface.co/spaces/Phips/upscale_demo) but inference times will be long.

 ### Released